 Seating charts for in-person attendance

-Creating seating charts is also one of the easier ways to take ongoing attendance in an in-person course, even in high-enrollment courses, since in-class sizes will be lower in order to maintain social distancing.
+Creating seating charts is one of the easier ways to take ongoing attendance in an in-person course, even in high-enrollment courses.
 By comparing your seating chart to the filled seats in the classroom, you'll quickly be able to identify who is absent.

 Taking attendance electronically